On gamma-vectors and Chow polynomials of restrictions of reflection arrangements: Acknowledgments

 \section{Acknowledgments}

 This paper stemmed from a project within a Dive into Research, which grants research experience to undergraduates.
 We thank Michael Cuntz, Lukas Kühne, and Raman Sanyal, who organized the Dive into Research.
 We are also thankful for the funding for the Dive into Research from the DFG priority program SPP 2458 Combinatorial Synergies.
 We want to give special thanks to Michael Cuntz, for providing us essential gamma-vector computations and Lukas Kühne and Raman Sanyal, who posed the starting questions and helped a lot with proofreading and insightful discussions.
 Sebastian Degen was supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) -- SFB-TRR 358/1 2023 -- 491392403 and SPP 2458 -- 539866293.
+Florian Rieg was supported by the Spanish-German project COMPOTE (DFG 541393733) as well as by the DFG priority program \emph{Combinatorial Synergies} (SPP 2458) — 539866293.